nydasco/intro_to_sql/intermediate.md

+# Introduction to SQL: A Beginner's Guide
+This file aims to provide a straightforward introduction to SQL.
+Designed for simplicity, it's perfect for those just starting out.
+SQL is indispensable in roles such as Data Analyst and Data Engineer, offering a way to query data, configure database structures, and more.
+We will explore intermediate SQL functionalities including eliminating duplicates swith `DISTINCT`, leveraging `UNION`, and looking at CTEs and Subqueries.
+Let's dive in and build a solid foundation in SQL.

 ## Eliminating Duplicates
 We're getting a bit more advanced now.
 There are times when you might have a table, and you want to see what unique values exist in a column.
 There might be millions of records, but only a handful of unique values.
 For this, you can use the `DISTINCT` clause.
 This comes right at the top of the query before the column (or columns) that you want to look at.
 ```sql